Climate Piloting Opportunities

 Scroll to the bottom of this page and click "Apply Now."
 You will need to crate a Submittable account in order to submit an application.
 You will be prompted to select one of the following opportunities when you apply:

-- Apply to the annual Climate Solutions Challenge by December 5, 2024: Win a $10,000 prize and access to supplemental grants generally not to exceed $20,000 to support project design and deployment.
+- Apply to the annual Climate Solutions Challenge: Win a $10,000 prize and access to supplemental grants generally not to exceed $20,000 to support project design and deployment.
 All program funding is non-dilutive and grant amounts will be based on demonstrated need.
 Selected teams can access opportunities with the Trust’s network of climate partners, including the New York Climate Exchange, regulatory agencies, and content area experts such as Closed Loop Partners.
+Applications for the 2025 Climate Solutions Challenge (Circular Economy) were due on December 5, 2024.

 - Submit a General Application on your own schedule: A year-round rolling application is open to all climate sectors.
 Project teams are responsible for all costs.